nawab312/AWS/Compute/EC2/Notes.md

 - Memory Optimized: Large RAM for in-memory databases (e.g., R5, X1).
 - Storage Optimized: High IOPS storage for big data (e.g., I3, D2).
 - Accelerated Computing: GPU-based workloads (e.g., P4, G5).

+**Graviton Instance**
+- Graviton instances are EC2 instances powered by AWS-designed *ARM-based processors* (AWS Graviton chips), instead of traditional Intel/AMD x86 CPUs.
+- They are used in instance families like: `t4g` `m6g` `c6g` `r6g`
+- The “g” at the end means Graviton.
+- Why Use Graviton?
+  - Better Price/Performance: ~20–40% better price-performance compared to similar x86 instances.
+  - Lower Cost: Graviton instances are generally cheaper than equivalent x86 types.
+- When It Can Be a Problem:
+  - Your application binary is compiled for x86
+  - You use old Docker images built for amd64

 **EC2 Pricing Models**
 - On-Demand: Pay as you go, no commitments (flexibility, but costly).